CDCgov/prime-simplereport-site/_pages/using-simplereport/report-test-results/conduct-and-submit-tests.md

 return_top: "true"
 ---

-Once you’ve [logged in to SimpleReport]({% link _pages/getting-started/organizations-and-testing-facilities/log-in-to-simplereport.md %}), you can begin conducting tests and submitting results to your public health department:
+Once you’ve [logged in to SimpleReport]({% link _pages/getting-started/organizations-and-testing-facilities/log-in-to-simplereport.md %}), you can begin conducting tests and submitting results to your public health department.
+You also have the option to [upload results in bulk]({% link _pages/using-simplereport/report-test-results/bulk-upload-results.md %}).

 1. Make sure that you’re on the “Conduct tests” page.
 It’s the page that appears once you’ve logged in and [picked the facility where you’re working today]({% link _pages/using-simplereport/select-your-testing-facility.md %}).
 You can also get to it by clicking **Conduct tests** at the top of the page.
    ![The SimpleReport site with the "Conduct Tests" tab chosen in the top navigation]({% link assets/img/resources/conduct-and-submit-tests/step-1.png %})